 3. All machinery and equipment is used safely and appropriately, in line with all organizational standards for quality, production and safety.

 4. Work area, tools, equipment and materials are prepared according to requirements of drawings and specifications, the work area is kept clean, tidy and safe, and all organizational housekeeping procedures are correctly observed.

 5. All processes are carried out as per organizational and international standards and requirements and within the specified time.

 Formative assessments conducted during the learning process will consist primarily of demonstrations, with some written tests and a number of self-assessments.
 The purpose of formative assessment is to diagnose learner strengths and weaknesses and to determine readiness for summative assessment.

-Summative assessment would consist of written tests and accompanying assignments, case studies and practical demonstrations.
+A summative assessment would consist of written tests and accompanying assignments, case studies and practical demonstrations.
 Summative assessments would only be conducted once the learner has indicated that he/she is ready to undergo summative assessment.

 Before qualifying, learners will be expected to demonstrate competence in a practical situation that integrates the assessment of all specific outcomes, for all unit standards.

-Integrated assessment provides learners with an opportunity to display an ability to integrate practical performance, actions, concepts and theory across unit standards to achieve competence in relation to the purpose of this qualification.
+An integrated assessment provides learners with an opportunity to display an ability to integrate practical performance, actions, concepts and theory across unit standards to achieve competence in relation to the purpose of this qualification.

-In particular assessors should check that the learner is able to demonstrate the ability to consider a range of options and make decisions about:
+In particular, assessors should check that the learner is able to demonstrate the ability to consider a range of options and make decisions about: